 In 1970 the publishers purchased the rights to the S.Y.P.
 News Pictorial, published in Yorketown, which was an amalgamation of the Maitland Watch and the S.Y.P.
 Pioneer.

 The Ellis family still own the Yorke Peninsula Country Times.
-Michael Ellis is the Manager.
+Michael Ellis is the Managing Editor.

-From that first issue in 1968 the Yorke Peninsula Country Times has gone from strength to strength - from a newspaper of 16 pages, to one that gradually increased, with strong support, to 48 and then 72 pages, until at Christmas 1994 the paper was a monster 118 pages.
+From that first issue in 1968 the Yorke Peninsula Country Times has gone from strength to strength - from a newspaper of 16 pages, to one that gradually increased, with strong support, to a paper which regularly publishes 60 plus pages growing to nearly 100 in the busy Christmas period.

-From a small beginning, the print run has steadily forged ahead until more than 8,000 copies stream from the Goss Community press situated at the new premises at 31 Goyder Street, Kadina, where we are all now based.
+From a small beginning, the print run has steadily forged ahead until more than 8,000 copies stream from the Goss Community press situated at the new premises at 31 Goyder Street, Kadina.